adamszabunio/30days_30DataSci_commits/README.md

     + At the moment, state "boundaries" are determined by using the max/min latitude and longitude (rectangular) coordinates for each state.
     + To address this problem, I need to efficiently query more precise boundaries using polygons.
 To that end, Geopandas stands out as a promising soultion.
     + First, I needed to upgrade the EC2 instance so that I could install Geopandas and its necessary geopsatial dependencies (Day 9).
+    + Switching gears, I am experimenting with Django Geos in place of Geopandas (Day 10).